saltybrackets/planar-pathfinders/source/content/Wiki/Characters/NPCs/Beastlands/Ilyra.md

-Werefox (aka foxwere, aka vulpine lycanthrope).
-A stoic, soft-spoken seer-type who becomes concerned upon discovered evidence of cult activity in the Beastlands' first layer of Krigala.
+---
+tags:
+  - public
+---
+Werefox (aka foxwere, aka vulpine lycanthrope) petitioner.
+A stoic, soft-spoken seer-type from the village the Meat Train ran throug and demolished.
+Encountered a mutated owlbear soon after, which had become infected by the corrupted sap oozing from Yygdrasil.
+Ilyra lost one of her hands while trying to subdue the owlbear.

 ---
 > [!infobox]